The Babadook Review (2014)

 The abrupt transitions between scenes, accompanied by silence, just heighten the anticipation of what might happen next, and these moments of silence also allow you to fully absorb the atmosphere and become immersed in the film's unsettling world.

-Yes, it's a decent/good film, not quite on the levels of say Hereditary as you will know from my review how much I love that movie.
+The Babadook is a good film, not quite on the levels of say Hereditary as you will know from my review how much I love that movie, a film with similar themes.

 It has some good moments, and some of you will be rooting for The Babadook as the child, Samuel, is highly annoying in a purposeful way, but it also adds to the story with regards to the mother, as well.